NoMercy9795/Skit/README.md

 Sita is on her phone

-A very hot girl (Manvi) enters and tries to impress Ram – Bebo mein bebo 0:41-0:5 plays in the background
+A very hot girl enters and tries to impress Ram – Bebo mein bebo 0:41-0:5 plays in the background

 Ram goes after her